nastch2000/starter-academic/content/publication/schumacher2012vehicle/index.md

 publication: In *IEEE International Conference on Communications (ICC), Ottawa, Canada*
 publication_short: In *ICC2012*

-abstract: Abstract—During the last few years, vehicle-to-vehicle (V2V) wireless communication has become a key objective for enabling future cooperative safety applications, such as intersection collision warning.
+abstract: During the last few years, vehicle-to-vehicle (V2V) wireless communication has become a key objective for enabling future cooperative safety applications, such as intersection collision warning.

 # Summary.
 An optional shortened abstract.